popobg/campus-app/README.md

 The program is written in C# using the framework .NET Core 8.0.

 ### Newtonsoft.JSON
-The data is recorded on a JSON file.\
+The data is recorded on a JSON file.

 The library Newtonsoft.JSON is used to manipulate data in JSON format.

+### Serilog
+User's activity on the app is recorded on a log file.

+Serilog is a logging framework for .NET.\
+It is a tool with fully-structured events that simplifies a lot the log management.

 ## App environment
 The app works on MacOS, Linux and Windows 10+.